 Student Symposium Committee Members

-- Emma Downing
+- Emma Downing, co-chair

 - Kiante Stuart

 - Melbourne Palmer